read time 7 minutes

 👉 Forbes explains that AI is steering us toward a more monolithic and less diverse world.

-This isn’t just an efficiency trend, it’s becoming a thinking crisis.
 The best work comes from unique perspectives, challenging assumptions, and noticing what others miss.

 You can’t automate your way to originality, you have to think your way there.
+If you don’t protect your perspective, AI will flatten it.

 So the question isn't whether to use AI, it’s how to use it without losing your mind—literally.